pymodbus-dev/pymodbus/README.rst

 Upgrade examples:

-- 3.9.0 -> 3.9.2: just plugin the new version, no changes needed.
+- 3.12.0 -> 3.12.2: just plugin the new version, no changes needed.
                   Remark fixing bugs, can lead to a different behaviors/returns
-- 3.8.0 -> 3.9.0: Smaller changes to the pymodbus calls might be needed
+- 3.10.0 -> 3.12.0: Smaller changes to the pymodbus calls might be needed (Check `API_changes <https://github.com/pymodbus-dev/pymodbus/blob/dev/API_changes.rst>`_)
 - 2.5.4 -> 3.0.0: Major changes in the application might be needed

 **REMARK**: As can be seen from the above Pymodbus do NOT follow the semver.org standard.